nftstorage/nft.storage/packages/website/pages/docs/how-to/ucan.md

 ## Sending requests

-You can send upload requests with UCAN auth token to `https://api.nft.storage/ucan-upload` endpoint.
-Requests to that endpoint must have additional `x-agent-did` HTTP header with a value set to a DID token was issued/signed by.
+HTTP requests that use UCAN auth token must additionally set `x-agent-did` HTTP header to a DID that issued/signed the token.

 ## Getting help